particle-iot/docs/src/content/reference/reference/firmware.md

 Particle.publish pushes the value out of the device at a time controlled by the device firmware.
 Particle.variable allows the value to be pulled from the device when requested from the cloud side.

+{{#if has-mesh}}
+Mesh devices support Particle.publish as well as Mesh.publish, which allows publishing to devices on your local mesh network only.
+{{/if}}

 Cloud events have the following properties:

 * name (1–63 ASCII characters)